To get Welsh Government Learning Grant FE you must be aged 19 or over, so for academic year 2020 to 2021 you must be 19 on 1st September 2020.

 There are lots of courses you can do to get Welsh Government Learning Grant FE such as:

 - Basic Skills courses; and

 - Independent Living Skills or, if you’re studying in England, Preparation for Adulthood

 Your course must be ‘eligible’ for Welsh Government Learning Grant FE support.
 Your college can tell you if the course you want to do is eligible.

-Additionally, if you have previously received Welsh Government Learning Grant FE while studying on a course that was at the same level (or higher) as the course you want to apply for now, you will not be eligible for Welsh Government Learning Grant FE in academic year 2019/20.
+Additionally, if you have previously received Welsh Government Learning Grant FE while studying on a course that was at the same level (or higher) as the course you want to apply for now, you will not be eligible for Welsh Government Learning Grant FE in academic year 2020 to 2021.

 Your household income

 Your household income must be £18,370 or less in order to receive Welsh Government Learning Grant FE.
 You can find more information about how your household income can affect your entitlement in this section: